richard-porter/ai-collaboration-field-guide/README.md

 # The Human Side of AI Collaboration

+A Field Guide for Working With — Not Underneath — Artificial Intelligence Written by Richard Porter | February 2026
-Companion document to [The Frozen Kernel](https://github.com/richard-porter/frozen-kernel), the [Adult Mode Safety Ledger](https://github.com/richard-porter/adult-mode-safety-ledger), and the [Therapy Mode Safety Ledger](https://github.com/richard-porter/safety-ledgers/blob/main/therapy-mode-safety-ledger.md).
+Companion document to The Frozen Kernel, the Safety Ledgers (adult mode, therapy mode, and behavioral drift detection), the Trust Chain Protocol, and the Dimensional Authorship case study.

 -----